MetallEast/OpenComputers-chat/README.md

 Each level is broadcasting only in its own separate port.<br />
 A separate thread for each level.<br />

+1. Ping Level.
+Checks the availability of the server.<br />
-1. Registration Level.
+2. Registration Level.
 Registration of new users is going on here.<br />
-2. Authentication Level.
+3. Authentication Level.
 Registered users login here.<br />
-3. Primary Level.
+4. Primary Level.
 Actually the chat.<br />

 <i><b>Note</b>: User names and passwords stored in a "users" file.</i><br />
 <i><b>Note</b>: Primary level has a random port each new uptime cycle.</i>